-where ε_i is an individual-specific error term which is assumed to be distributed logistic.
+where $\varepsilon_i$ is an individual-specific error term which is assumed to be distributed logistic.

 Since the dependent variable is categorical, OLS results may be biased and inefficient.
-Nevertheless I first run OLS for the whole sample since I wish to gauge for any non-linear relation between competition and happiness.
-Following the OLS regression, I apply an order logit technique to take account of the nature of the variables involved.
+Nevertheless OLS are run first for the whole sample to gauge for any nonlinear relation between competition and happiness.
+Following the OLS regression, order logit technique is applied to take account of the nature of the variables involved.